 The retail environment changed rapidly at the start of the first UK lockdown.
-It has been changing consistently since, albeit at a slower pace, but this means that the historic seasonal trends that many retailers relied on, no longer offers accurate guidance during extra-ordinary times like these.
+It has been changing consistently since, albeit at a slower pace, but this means that the historic seasonal trends that many retailers relied on no longer offer accurate guidance during extra-ordinary times like these.

-Simply opening the shop doors and relying that customers will do what they always did has never been the best option – but particularly so, now that customer behaviours are potentially so different.
-What if what they did last year won’t meet your increasing costs?
+Opening the shop doors and relying that customers will do what they always did has never been the best option – but particularly so now that customer behaviours are potentially so different.

 The question to ask yourself is are you a passenger on a magical mystery tour, or the driver of the coach?

-The passengers have no control over how the journey unfolds or whether you reach the destination – some don’t know (even roughly) where the journey ends.
-The driver however starts with a planned route to a destination.
+The passengers have no control over how the journey unfolds or whether you reach the destination – some don’t even know roughly where the journey ends.
+The driver starts with a planned route to a destination.

 Do you have a retail plan for 2021 or are you waiting to see where you end up?